-The resurfacing works on the A172 Stokesley Road/Dixons Bank near Marton Shops will start on Tuesday (April 6) and are expected to take up to six days to complete.
+The resurfacing works on the A172 Stokesley Road/Dixons Bank near Marton Shops will start today (Tuesday, April 6) and are expected to take up to six days to complete.

 The carriageway is in need of urgent maintenance following a serious deterioration, with a deeper repair required to ensure longevity.